kamathanirudh/WebScraper/README.md

 logging.basicConfig(level=logging.DEBUG)
 ```

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For issues and questions:
-- Check the logs in `app.log`
-- Review the configuration files
-- Open an issue on GitHub

-## 🔄 Updates

-The application automatically:
-- Checks for new articles at specified intervals
-- Appends new data to existing Excel files
-- Maintains data integrity with duplicate prevention
-- Logs all operations for monitoring

----

 **Note**: This application is for educational and research purposes.
 Please respect the terms of service of the websites being scraped and use responsibly.
 =======
 # WebScraper
 This is a WebScraping Project made for Larsen and Toubro LTD, which scarpes real time news from news websites like GoogleNews, Livemint, EconomicTimes etc and runs a cronjob every "x" minutes as specified by the user
->>>>>>> 1e2c8b76114b1faa53a772a4827bb1f0588bfdc4